, Answering FAQ'sTurboTax Employee

 You can deduct up to $2,500 interest on your joint return.

-If you are married but file separately, neither can claim a deduction for student loan interest.
+If you are married but file as married filing separately (MFS), neither can claim a deduction for student loan interest.

-Remember if you file married filing jointly, that your deduction is reduced if your modified adjusted gross income is between $125,000 and $155,000, and eliminated if your modified adjusted gross income is more than $155,000.
+If you file married filing jointly (MFJ), that your deduction is reduced if your modified adjusted gross income is between $130,000 and $160,000, and eliminated if your modified adjusted gross income is more than $160,000.